silexlabs/Silex/docs/contribute.md

 Here is how to help and become a [Silex contributor](https://github.com/silexlabs/Silex/blob/master/docs/contributors.md).
 For people wanting to invest a significant amount of time, there are also [open positions in Silex team](https://github.com/silexlabs/Silex/issues?labels=help+wanted&state=open)

-##Host an instance of Silex

-We have more and more people using the online version of Silex.
-Here you will find [instructions to install Silex](https://github.com/silexlabs/Silex) on a server you own or on a node.js hosting.
-If you do so, and you feel like maintaining your server over the years, Silex Labs will help you advertise your Silex instance and attract people.

 ##Show us that you like Silex

 **Share Silex with the ones you love**.
 If someone you have informed about Silex releases a website, claim your free t-shirt :)